foundation/foundation-emails/docs/pages/tips-tricks.md

 ```

 - `<br>` tags are ok, but you won't get pixel perfect results and you can quickly fill up your code with messyness.
 - **Your best option** for vertical spacing is to use the `<spacer>` component in Foundation for Emails.
-It works consistintly on all email clients and lets you set the height with the size attribute.
+It works consistently on all email clients and lets you set the height with the size attribute.
 So `<spacer size="32"></spacer>` will create 32px of vertical space.

 ---